-Marais has exhibited in Windhoek Namibia and internationally.
-She is currently the Head of Department of Visual Arts at the College of the Arts, where she has been at the forefront of securing accreditation for the College as well as writing course materials and sitting on the Curriculum Development Committee.
+Marais has exhibited extensively in Namibia and abroad, including ‘Presence in Absence’, her solo show held at the National Art Gallery of Namibia in 2017.
+She is recently retired from an eleven year posting as the Head of Department of Visual Arts at the College of the Arts in Windhoek, where she was at the forefront of securing accreditation for the College as well as writing course materials and sitting on the Curriculum Development Committee.

 Nicky Marais (Namibia)